ROOM: Galt House, Carroll Ford

 Species occurrence in space is influenced by environmental conditions and the presence and absence of other potentially interacting species.
 Recent advancements in multi-species occupancy modeling techniques have allowed scientists to simultaneously evaluate how both environmental factors and interspecific interactions influence the probability a suite of species will occur at a location in space.
-This workshop will introduce users to recently developed multi-species occupancy models.
+This workshop will introduce users to multi-species occupancy models.
 We will first discuss basic sample design issues and identify how to properly format data for analyses.
-We will then proceed by fitting simple multi-species models and continue to add complexity throughout.
-We will focus on biological interpretation of model output and illustrate how to produce figures illustrating marginal and conditional probabilities of occurrence.
-We will work within programs MARK, STAN, and R, and will share code used to conduct example analyses with workshop participants.
+We will then proceed by fitting simple multi-species models, and continue to add complexity throughout.
+As we build complexity, we will also highlight scenarios that may lead to problems obtaining reliable parameters estimates.
+We will further demonstrate how to use penalized likelihood and Bayesian techniques to overcome such problems.
+We finish the workshop by briefly highlighting ongoing developments, including modeling temporal interactions between species with point process models.
+The presentation will focus on biological interpretation of model output and we will demonstrate how to produce figures illustrating marginal and conditional probabilities of occurrence.
+We will demonstrate how to fit the model using the ?unmarked? package in program R, and within program MARK as well.
+We will share code and data used to conduct example analyses with workshop participants.

-Organizers: Christopher Rota, West Virginia University, Morgantown, WV; Arielle Parsons, North Carolina State University and North Carolina Museum of Natural Sciences, Raleigh, NC
+Organizers: Christopher Rota, West Virginia University, Morgantown, WV; Arielle Parsons, North Carolina State University and North Carolina Museum of Natural Sciences, Raleigh, NC; Kenneth Kellner, State University of New York, Environmental Science and Forestry, Syracuse, NY

 Supported by: Biometrics Working Group